fstarnaud/ozp-documentation-wiki/Prototype.md

 5. Favorite an app
 6. Launch an app from the MP
 7. Launch an app from the HUD
-8. Show IWC in action
+8. Show IWC in action with sample applications

 More to follow.
 Remember, this is a rough outline of just the workflow.
 A script is in the works.
 If you have any suggestions to add, please send them our way.